openkraken/website/docs/guide/advanced/network-intercept.en-US.md

 # Network Interceptor

+## Network request interceptor

-Sometimes we need to intercept or replace the requests sent by Kraken.
-This ability is usually used to implement functions such as custom caching, error rate statistics, and authentication.
+Sometimes we need to intercept or replace the internal requests of Kraken.
+This ability is usually used to implement custom caching, error rate statistics, authentication and other functions.

 Kraken provides the `httpClientInterceptor` parameter on the Widget layer, and the network interceptor can be implemented by implementing a custom `HttpClientInterceptor`.

-## Abstract class method description
+### Abstract class method description

 We need to implement `HttpClientInterceptor` to provide network interception capabilities.
 It has 3 methods:

 -`Future<HttpClientRequest?> beforeRequest(HttpClientRequest request)`: Before making the request, at this time the `HttpClientRequest` object has been created, it will be passed in as the first parameter of this method, you can directly modify this object, or you You can also return a new `HttpClientRequest` object.
 Returning a Null value means that no modification will be made. -`Future<HttpClientResponse?> shouldInterceptRequest(HttpClientRequest request)`: Triggered when the request is initiated.
 Unlike `beforeRequest`, you can directly return a `HttpClientResponse` object.
 At this time, Kraken will no longer initiate real network requests.
 Instead, use this object as the return object of this request.
 This is useful when implementing a custom cache function.
 Returning a Null value means that no modification will be made. -`Future<HttpClientResponse?> afterResponse(HttpClientRequest request, HttpClientResponse response);`: Triggered after the request returns, it will pass in both `HttpClientRequest` and `HttpClientResponse` objects; but at this time `HttpClientRequest` is a read-only object, modify It has no meaning; `HttpClientResponse` can be modified, or you can return a new `HttpClientResponse` object as the return object of this request.
-Returning a Null value means that no modification is made.
+Returning a Null value means that no modification will be made.

 > Tips: `HttpClientResponse` is also an abstract class, you can use `HttpClientStreamResponse` as the actual implementation of `HttpClientResponse`.

-## A simple example
+### A simple example

 ```dart
 import'dart:typed_data';